-I don’t know what to criticize in that recital: this is a real master of the piano—and an artist that deserves more attention!
+I don’t know what to criticize in that recital.
+This is a real master of the piano!
+And he is an artist that deserves more attention!

-Konstantin Scherbakov’s recording of Sergei Lyapunov’s “12 Études dʹexécution transcendante, op.11″ unfortunately is not available as CD
+Konstantin Scherbakov’s recording of Sergei Lyapunov’s “12 Études dʹexécution transcendante, op.11″ unfortunately is not available as hardcopy CD: